MySQL

 BOOLEAN

-• false for Flink engine VVR 8.x versions.
+• The default value is false in VVR 8.x versions.

-• true for Flink engine VVR 11.1 and later.
+• The default value is true in VVR 11.1 and later.

 Valid values:

-• false: Deserializes change data for all tables.
+• false (default): Deserializes the change data of all tables.

 Note